cydea/privacy-policy/privacy.md

 draft: false
 ---

 We are Cydea, a limited company registered in England & Wales.
-Our registered address is Cydea Ltd, 71-75 Shelton Street, Covent Garden, London, England, WC2H 9JQ.
+Our registered address is Cydea Ltd, 99 Park Drive, Milton Park, Abingdon, OX14 4RY.

 We use third party services to develop, manage and deliver our services, publish work, keep in touch with people and understand how we can do these things better.